Carolyn Cooper

 Carolyn Cooper CD (born 20 November 1950) is a Jamaican author, essayist and literary scholar.
 She is a former professor of Literary and Cultural Studies at the University of the West Indies, Mona, Jamaica.
 From 1975 to 1980, she was an assistant professor at Atlantic Union College in South Lancaster, Massachusetts.
 In 1980, she was appointed as a lecturer in the Department of Literatures in English at the University of the West Indies (UWI), where she continued to work until her retirement as a professor in 2017.
-Also a newspaper journalist, Cooper write a weekly column for the Sunday Gleaner.
+Also a newspaper journalist, Cooper writes a weekly column for the Sunday Gleaner.

 Biography

 Early years and education

 Carolyn Joy Cooper was born in 1950 in Kingston, Jamaica, to parents who were members of the Seventh-day Adventist Church.
+She attended St Hugh's High School in Kingston.

 In 1968, she was awarded the Jamaica Scholarship (Girls).
 She attended the University of the West Indies, Mona, graduating with a Bachelor of Arts degree in English (B.A.
 English) in 1971.
 She was awarded a Canadian International Development Agency fellowship to the University of Toronto, Ontario, Canada, in 1971 to study for her master's degree in English, which was followed by the completion of her PhD at the same institution in 1977.